wj210/Self-Training-LLM/README.md

 Main code in `uncertainty`, scripts to run are in `scripts`

 **Requirements**
-Additional packages from preivous code include `openai`.
+Additional packages from preivous code include `openai, tensorboardX`.

 **Layout**